Lets start where it all began, rewind back to 2010..

 My chalet slept 60 guests over 28 bedrooms which meant transfer (transfer day is when all of your guests leave and the bedrooms and chalet is deep cleaned and turned over ready for the new arrivals, they could be arriving in as little as 4 hours after the last guests left) days were exhausting, but are you really working a ski season if they aren’t?
 Although I shockingly skied on transfer day on multiple occasions and almost always managed atleast an hours nap before working again for dinner service, and once a month got transfer evening off!

 So my season overall, it has incredibly memorable and a great introduction to ski seasons but I’ve also found I need a larger ski area (to prevent potential boredom) and to work for a company that cares more, or just have colleagues that care about the work they complete.
-Of course I’m going back to do another season, keep an eye out for where I’m heading next.
+Of course I’m going back to do another season.